obidua/OCEAN/apps/dashboard/OCEAN_DEFI_DOCUMENTATION.md

 Earn 0.5% of your staked amount every day (or 1% with Booster status).

 **How it Works:**
-- Stake minimum $50 in RAMA tokens
+- Stake minimum $10 in RAMA Coin
 - Receive 0.5% daily growth automatically
 - Earnings accumulate until you claim them
 - Maximum 4x your initial stake